kubernetes/website/content/en/docs/tasks/manage-kubernetes-objects/kustomization.md

 Kustomize has the concepts of **bases** and **overlays**.
 A **base** is a directory with a `kustomization.yaml`, which contains a set of resources and associated customization.
 A base could be either a local directory or a directory from a remote repo, as long as a `kustomization.yaml` is present inside.
 An **overlay** is a directory with a `kustomization.yaml` that refers to other kustomization directories as its `resources`.
-A **base** has no knowledge of an overlay and can be used in multiple overlays.
 An overlay may have multiple resources and it composes all resources from `resources` and may also have customization on top of them.

 Here is an example of a base: